Quentin is a CEDR trained, and accredited, Mediator. He has mediated over

 - Solicitors' and other partnership

-- Dispute over PFI contracts and building management systems
+- Disputes over PFI contracts and building management systems

-- Multiple vehicle accidents on motorway including fatalities, spinal and brain injuries,
+- Multiple vehicle accidents on motorways including fatalities, spinal and brain injuries, disputes between insurers

 - 6 Claimant stress claim against a local authority